Maid café: Menu

-Rituals, etiquette and additional services
+Rituals, etiquette, and additional services

-There are many rituals and additional services offered at many maid cafés.
+Many rituals and additional services are offered at many maid cafés.
 Maids greet customers with "Welcome home, Master (Mistress/My lady)!" (お帰りなさいませ、ご主人様 (お嬢様)！, Okaerinasaimase, goshujinsama (ojousama)!) and offer them wipe towels and menus.
 Maids will also kneel by the table to stir cream and sugar into a customer's coffee, and some cafés even offer spoon-feeding services to customers.
-Customers can also sometimes play rock-paper-scissors, card games, board games and video games with maids as well as prepare arts and crafts and sing karaoke.
+Customers can also sometimes play rock-paper-scissors, card games, board games, and video games with maids as well as prepare arts and crafts and sing karaoke.

-Many maid cafés have a small stage where the maids will perform and also take pictures with the customers.
+Many maid cafés have a small stage where the maids perform and take pictures with customers.

 Customers are also expected to follow basic rules when they are at a maid café.
-In 2014, one Tokyo maid café published a list of ten rules that customers should follow in a maid café.
+In 2014, a Tokyo maid café published a list of 10 rules for customers.
 For example, customers should not touch a maid's body, ask for a maid's personal contact information, or otherwise invade her personal privacy (by stalking).
 One common rule in a maid café is that photographs of maids or the café interior are forbidden.
-However, customers may have the option of paying an extra fee to have their photograph taken with a maid, which may possibly be hand-decorated by the maid.
+However, customers may have the option to pay an extra fee to have their photograph taken with a maid, who may hand-decorate it.
 Some maid cafés implement an hourly charge.
 Patrons are further reminded of these rules when entering, as posters are often on the wall listing rules for that particular establishment.